 Question 2.
 Cardiovascular System QID 31850

 67 year-old male who was recently diagnosed with colorectal cancer presents with fever and shortness of breath that started 2 days prior to presentation.
 Patient also noticed that his hands are “more red than usual” and there are painful lesions on his fingers.
 Cardiovascular examination is remarkable for a holosytolic, “blowing” murmur best heard in the mitral area which was not present during prior examinations.
 Preliminary results of the blood culture is positive for a gram positive cocci.
 Which of the following organism is most likely responsible for patient’s disease?

-The hand erythema is likely Janeway lesions (erythematous non-tender lesions on palms and soles) and the tender lesions on the fingers are Osler’s nodes.
+The tender lesions on the fingers are Osler’s nodes.
+These are different from Janeway lesions (erythematous non-tender lesions on palms and soles).
 Given the above findings and a new murmur on physical examination, the most likely diagnosis for this patient is infective endocarditis.
 Endocarditis is inflammation of the endocardium that lines the surface of cardiac valves; usually due to bacterial infection.
 Streptococci and staphylococci account for majority (80%) of cases of infective endocarditis.
 Common organisms responsible for infective endocarditis include the following:

 Streptococcus viridians (Choice B) is the most common overall cause.
 It is a low-virulence organism that infects previously damaged valves (e.g. chronic rheumatic heart disease and prolapsed mitral valve).